 He had been drawn to this stranger as though she was his Elizabeth.
 Something about her was Elizabeth.
 Even as his arms melted around her he felt the connection – the connection he had so patiently waited for all these years.
 A warm sense of calm washed over him, yet there was more – there was a persistent panic that staggered him, pulled at him.

 Turning away from the two fallen women he stumbled drunkenly with a private mixture of completion and the ultimate horror of his reality.
 Losing his sense of balance, he began to fall, drifting in what seemed like slow motion, headfirst toward the heavy wooden door frame.
 His body twisted as he reached to catch himself, causing him to roll to the side, arms flailing to break his fall.
 Pitching forward in a futile attempt to remain standing, one arm disappeared into the rough doorframe while the other found no resistance when fingers desperately closed around the tarnished brass knob on the heavy door.

-The surprise of not being supported by the oak frame caused his entire body to heave forward through the doorway like it was thin air, tumbling into the lobby.
+The surprise of not being supported by the oak frame or the door knob caused his entire body to heave forward through the doorway like thin air, tumble into the lobby, and disappearing through the plank flooring.
 The mid-morning shadows swallowed him whole, and the thick layer of dust on the floor lay undisturbed, oblivious to his passing.

 * * *

 Paramedics treated Liz for shock, checked her vital signs, and wrapped her in a thermal blanket in an effort to retain body heat.
 They worked quickly and efficiently and strapped her limp body onto a stretcher.
 The agent looked on, still trying to figure out what had happened to her unconscious friend.